WardLT/applied-ai-for-materials/molecular-property-prediction/README.md

 ## Installation

-We have a large Python environment for this particular module.
-It will require a system with a Fortran compiler and, so, we recommend using either Linux, Mac OS (following [these notes](http://www.qmlcode.org/installation.html#note-on-apple-mac-support)) or the Windows Subsystem for Linux.
+We have a large Python environment for this particular module, which includes some dependencies that have installation difficulties.

+### Linux

 Before installing the environment, ensure you have installed a Fortran compiler and a LAPACK library.
 If running on Ubuntu, do so by calling: